 Call us to Learn More about Marjoram Essential Oil

 Also known as “wintersweet” or “joy of the mountains,” Marjoram was known to the Greeks and Romans as a symbol of happiness.
-Marjoram has been used in culinary dishes, imparting a unique flavor to soups, stews, dressings, and sauces; in Germany, this herb is known as the “Goose Herb” for its traditional use in roasting geese.
-In traditional Austrian medicine, Marjoram was used to promote gastrointestinal health and to purify the skin.
-In modern applications, Marjoram is valued for its calming properties and for its positive effect on the nervous system.
-It also soothes tired, stressed muscles and supports both healthy cardiovascular and respiratory systems.
+Marjoram has been used in culinary dishes, imparting a unique flavor to soups, stews, dressings, and sauces: in Germany, this herb is known as the “Goose Herb” for its traditional use in roasting geese.
+In modern applications, Marjoram is valued for its calming properties and its positive effect on the nervous system.* It also supports both healthy cardiovascular and immune systems.*

 Possible skin sensitivity.
 Keep out of reach of children.
 If you are pregnant, nursing, or under a doctor’s care, consult your physician.
 Avoid contact with eyes, inner ears, and sensitive areas.